 Psychologists and doctors have been studying grief for a long time now; beginning with Sigmund Freud in 1917.
 That means, for just over 100 years, many professionals have proposed models denoting stages, processes and tasks of mourning.
 All of them together – no matter the labels given – put a different ‘spin’ on the experience of successful, productive grieving.

-Perhaps successful isn’t the right word; grief isn’t a finite process; it becomes woven into the intricate fabric of your life.
+Perhaps successful isn’t the right word; grieving a loved one, whether it’s a friend, spouse or pet, isn’t a finite process; it becomes woven into the intricate fabric of your life.
 Instead, let’s use ‘fruitful.’
 Healthy grieving–actively working toward (or through) the following four aspects of mourning can create positive changes in your overall well-being:

 When tragedy strikes, people often experience disbelief.
 And if the old adage, “seeing is believing” is true, it’s easy to see viewing the deceased can help one to accept the truth.
 Sharing the news with others –allowing them to witness and share in your sorrow– is another way to validate the truth of things.